King of Malaysia: Constitutional role

-The Yang di-Pertuan Agong's role is that of a constitutional monarch.
+The Yang di-Pertuan Agong is referred to as a constitutional monarch.
 The Federal Constitution of Malaysia and Acts of Parliament made in accordance with it define the extent of his powers as the head of state.
-These are divided into two categories: powers exercised on the advice of the Cabinet or of a Minister acting under the general authority of the Cabinet, the Conference of Rulers, or some other officer or institution, and discretionary powers.
+These are divided into two categories: powers exercised on the advice of the Cabinet or of a minister acting under the general authority of the Cabinet, the Conference of Rulers, or some other officer or institution, and discretionary powers.

-The Constitution vests the executive power of the federal government in the monarch.
-However, with few exceptions, he is bound to exercise this power on the advice of the Cabinet or a minister acting under the Cabinet's general authority.
-Thus, in practice, most of the actual day-to-day work of governing is performed by the Cabinet.
+The Constitution vests the executive power of the federal government in the king.
+However, with few exceptions, the king is bound to exercise this power on the advice of the Cabinet or of a minister acting under the Cabinet's general authority.
+In practice, most of the actual day-to-day work of governing is performed by the federal cabinet.

-The discretionary powers of the Yang di-Pertuan Agong pertain chiefly to appointing the Prime Minister, withholding consent to dissolve Parliament, and calling meetings with the Conference of Rulers "concerned solely with the privileges, position, honours and dignities of Their Royal Highnesses".
-Under the Westminster system, the Yang di-Pertuan Agong is expected to appoint a Prime Minister who will command the confidence of a majority of the Dewan Rakyat, the elected lower house of Parliament.
-Should the Prime Minister be or become unacceptable, he may be forced out by a vote of no confidence, which would require the Yang di-Pertuan Agong to appoint someone else as Prime Minister or dissolve Parliament for an election.
-Conventionally, the Prime Minister is the head of the party with a majority in Parliament.
+The discretionary powers of the king as stated by the Constitution and laws pertain chiefly to appointing the prime minister, withholding consent to dissolve Parliament, and calling meetings with the Conference of Rulers "concerned solely with the privileges, position, honours and dignities of Their Royal Highnesses".
+Under the Westminster system, the Yang di-Pertuan Agong is expected to appoint a prime minister who will command the confidence of a majority of the Dewan Rakyat, the elected lower house of Parliament.
+Should the prime minister be or become unacceptable, he may be forced out by a vote of no confidence, which would require the Yang di-Pertuan Agong to appoint someone else as prime minister or dissolve Parliament for an election.
+Conventionally, the prime minister is the head of the party with a majority in Parliament.
 This was the Barisan Nasional coalition from independence in 1957 until 2018, when the Pakatan Harapan coalition took office.
-The Yang di-Pertuan Agong renews the appointment of a Prime Minister after every general election until the minister decides to step down.
+The Yang di-Pertuan Agong renews the appointment of a prime minister after every general election until the minister decides to step down.

 The Yang di-Pertuan Agong has discretionary powers to choose who he wants as the prime minister if no party has won a majority vote and is not bound by the decision of the outgoing prime minister (Article 40).
 It, however, does not afford him the right and authority to dismiss the prime minister.
 He also can dismiss or withhold consent to a request for the dissolution of parliament (Article 40).
 He may discontinue or dissolve parliament (Article 55) but he can only dissolve parliament at the request of the prime minister (Article 43).
 He can reject any new laws or amendments to existing laws but if he still withholds permission, it will automatically become law after 30 days from the initial submission to him (Article 66).

 Appointments

-The Yang di-Pertuan Agong appoints numerous high-ranking office holders in the Federation under the terms of the Constitution and various Acts passed by Parliament.
+The king appoints numerous high-ranking office holders in the federation under the terms of the Constitution and various legislative acts passed by Parliament.
 The constitution established procedures for such appointments.